REMEDY : BNSSG referral pathways & Joint Formulary

 Lifestyle measures that help reduce symptoms include ( from NHS guidance on PoTS ) :

-• try wearing support tights or other forms of compression clothing, to improve blood flow in your legs
+• Consider support tights or other forms of compression clothing, to improve return blood flow in lower limbs.

 Medication

-Currently there are no licensed medications for the treatment of PoTS and no approved medications on the BNSSG formulary.
+Currently there are no licensed medications for the treatment of POTS and no approved medications on the BNSSG formulary.
+Pharmacological treatment should be guided towards the patient’s specific symptom.

-Ivabradine is a drug that is being used by some cardiologists but is not currently licensed or on the BNSSG formulary and should not be initiated in primary care.
+Ivabradine (5mg bd) can be used in patients unable to take betablockers.
+However this is not on the BNSSG formulary and should not be initiated in primary care.

 If medications are prescribed in primary care or on advice of a specialist then please see the principals of prescribing non-formulary drugs below: